 Many New Jersey schools are bringing students back on what should have been a four-day weekend this week.
 NJ.com

 reports that Mercer County schools reopened on November 8 and 9, days that were originally slotted as school closures due to the New Jersey Education Association’s annual teacher convention, held in Atlantic City.
-When the convention was cancelled, school officials decided to forget the four-day weekend in favor of getting students back into the classroom.
+When the convention was canceled, school officials decided to forget the four-day weekend in favor of getting students back into the classroom.
 Students and faculty who had made plans for the extended weekend will receive special consideration.

 Schools Coming Back to Life in New York City